TobikoData/sqlmesh/docs/integrations/dbt.md

 SQLMesh automatically detects destructive schema changes to [forward-only incremental models](../guides/incremental_time.md#forward-only-models) and to all incremental models in [forward-only plans](../concepts/plans.md#destructive-changes).

 A model's [`on_destructive_change` setting](../guides/incremental_time.md#destructive-changes) determines whether it errors (default), warns, or silently allows the changes.
-SQLMesh always allows non-destructive forward-only schema changes, such as adding or casting a column.
+SQLMesh always allows non-destructive forward-only schema changes, such as adding or casting a column in place.

 `on_schema_change` configuration values are mapped to these SQLMesh `on_destructive_change` values: